Design & Research: Me

 Eventor is an application that allows company workers to come together and share culture and passion through community created events.
-These events are directly invoiced to the benefits and community department for further approval.

 I focused my concept on a real world application in which communities of workers would be able to come together to start their own events.
 Something I missed about college and high school was that we had clubs to encourage us to partake in different activities.
 I wanted this same movement within large corporations that had multiple departments that had their own individual passions and hobbies but wouldn't be able to communicate outside of their own workspaces.